WILL I BE Prosecuted?

 a) How serious is the alleged offence?
 The more serious it is, the more likely it is that a prosecution is required.

-b) What is the level of blame that can be attached to the suspect?
-The greater the blame, the more likely it is that a prosecution is required.
-This includes the level of participation, planning/premeditation, previous involvement with the criminal justice system, the likelihood of reoffending, the suspect’s age/ maturity and his/her mental or physical health.
+b) What is the level of culpability of the suspect?
+The greater the culpability, the more likely it is that a prosecution is required.
+This includes the level of involvement, planning/premeditation, benefit from the offending, previous involvement with the criminal justice system, the likelihood of reoffending, the suspect’s age/ maturity and any significant mental or physical ill health or disability.
+Suspects are likely to have a much lower level of culpability if compelled, coerced or exploited, particularly if they are the victim of a crime linked to their offending,

 c) What are the circumstances of and the harm caused to the victim?
 The victim’s circumstances are highly relevant - the more vulnerable the victim, the more likely it is that a prosecution is required.
+Was the suspect in a position of authority or trust towards the victim?
+Was the victim serving the public?
 Was the alleged offence motivated by any form of discrimination against the victim?
 If so it is more likely that prosecution is required.
-Prosecutors should take into account the victim’s views and this may also include the views of the victim’s family.
-If there is evidence that a prosecution is likely to have an adverse impact on the victim’s health it may make a prosecution less likely.
+Prosecutors should take into account the victim’s views as to the impact of the offence on them and this may also include obtaining the views of the victim’s family.
+If there is evidence that a prosecution is likely to have an adverse impact on the victim’s physical or mental health it may make a prosecution less likely.

 "Significant weight must be attached to the age of the suspect and the best interests and welfare of the child or young person must be considered"

-d) Was the suspect under the age of 18 at the time of the offence?
-Significant weight must be attached to the age of the suspect and the best interests and welfare of the child or young person must be considered, including whether a prosecution is likely to have an adverse impact on his/her future prospects that is disproportionate to the seriousness of the offending.
+d) What was the suspect’s age and maturity at the time of the offence?
+Significant weight must be attached to the age of the suspect if they are under 18.
+Their best interests and welfare must be considered, including whether a prosecution is likely to have an adverse impact on their future prospects that is disproportionate to the seriousness of the offending.
 The Code states that, ‘Prosecutors must have regard to the principal aim of the youth justice system which is to prevent offending by children and young people.
-Prosecutors must also have regard to the obligations arising under the United Nations 1989 Convention on the Rights of the Child.
+Prosecutors must also have regard to the obligations arising under the United Nations 1989 Convention on the Rights of the Child.’
+It is not only chronological age which should be considered, but also maturity.
 As a starting point, the younger the suspect, the less likely it is that a prosecution is required.
-However, there may be circumstances which mean that notwithstanding the fact that the suspect is under 18, a prosecution is in the public interest.
-These include where the offence committed is serious, where the suspect’s past record suggests there are no suitable alternatives to prosecution, or where the absence of an admission of guilt means that out-of-court disposals such as a youth caution or youth conditional caution are not available.’
+However, there may be circumstances which mean that notwithstanding the fact that the suspect is under 18, a prosecution is in the public interest - these include where the offence committed is serious, where the suspect’s past record suggests there are no suitable alternatives to prosecution, or where the absence of an admission of guilt means that out-of-court disposals such as a youth caution or youth conditional caution are not available.

 f) Is prosecution a proportionate response? (i.e. is prosecution proportionate to the likely outcome?)
-This includes consideration of the cost to the CPS and the wider criminal justice system, especially where it could be regarded as excessive when weighed against any likely penalty (although no public interest decision should be based on this factor alone).
-It is worth bearing in mind that, as with any publicly funded organisation, cost is a very important factor.
+This includes consideration of the cost to the CPS and the wider criminal justice system, especially where it could be regarded as excessive when weighed against any likely penalty (although no public interest decision should be based on this factor alone and regard should be had to all public interest considerations).
 Also, cases should be capable of being prosecuted in a way that is consistent with principles of effective case management, e.g. in a case involving multiple suspects, prosecution might be reserved for the main participants in order to avoid excessively long and complex proceedings.

-"If during the process of considering the public interest stage the prosecutor considers that the case may be properly dealt with by an out-of-court disposal, then this could be offered in appropriate circumstances"
+"During the process of considering whether to bring a prosecution, if the prosecutor considers that the case may be properly dealt with by an out-of-court disposal, then this could be offered in appropriate circumstances"

-If during the process of considering the public interest stage the prosecutor considers that the case may be properly dealt with by an out-of-court disposal, then this could be offered in appropriate circumstances.
+During the process of considering whether to bring a prosecution, if the prosecutor considers that the case may instead be properly dealt with by an out-of-court disposal, then this could be offered in appropriate circumstances.
 You can read about out-of-court disposals here.

-If the prosecutor carried out the full code test and considers that there is sufficient evidence for a realistic prospect of conviction and that a prosecution is required in the public interest, a prosecution will be commenced (usually by the suspect being charged or by being sent what is known as a written charge and requisition).
+If the prosecutor carries out the full code test and considers that there is sufficient evidence for a realistic prospect of conviction and that a prosecution is required in the public interest, a prosecution will be commenced usually by the suspect being charged at a police station or by being sent what is known as a written charge and requisition.

 THE THRESHOLD TEST